 MacConkey Agar is the earliest selective and differential medium for cultivation of enteric microorganisms from a variety of clinical specimens.
-Subsequently MacConkey Agar was recommended for use in microbiological examination of foodstuffs and for direct plating / inoculation of water samples for coliform counts.
-These media are also accepted by the Standard Methods for the Examination of Milk and Dairy Products and pharmaceutical preparations.
-The original medium contains peptone, bile salts, sodium chloride and two dyes.
-MacConkey Agar w/o CV, NaCl W/ 0.5% Bile Salts is a modification of the original formulation with the exception of crystal violet and sodium chloride.
-This medium prevents the swarming of Proteus species that are generally encountered in pathological specimens.
-Also potentially pathogenic gram-positive organisms can be isolated using this medium.
+Subsequently MacConkey Agar and Broth have been recommended for use in microbiological examination of foodstuffs and for direct plating / inoculation of water samples for coliform counts.
+These media are also accepted by the Standard Methods for the Examination of Milk and Dairy Products Original medium contains protein, bile salts, sodium chloride and two dyes.
+MacConkey Agar w/o CV w/ 0.15% Bile Salts is a modification of the original medium with the exception of crystal violet.